fbcotter/dataset_loading/README.rst

     file_queue.load_epochs(list(zip(files, labels)), max_epochs=float('inf'))

-Note that when you are done with the queue, you should call the queue's `join_loaders` method, which will make sure the queue is empty and the loader thread exits.
+Note that when you are done with the queue, you should call the queue's `join` method, which will make sure the queue is empty and the loader thread exits.

 The ImageQueue